react-native-documents/document-picker/README.md

 The object a `pick` Promise resolves to or the objects in the array a `pickMultiple` Promise resolves to will contain the following keys.

 - **`uri`**: The URI representing the document picked by the user. _On iOS this will be a `file://` URI for a temporary file in your app's container.
 On Android this will be a `content://` URI for a document provided by a DocumentProvider that must be accessed with a ContentResolver.
-If `getPath` set to true, this value will be the file path from storage_
+If `usePath` set to true, this value will be the file path from storage_
 - **`type`**: The MIME type of the file. _On Android some DocumentProviders may not provide MIME types for their documents.
 On iOS this MIME type is based on the best MIME type for the file extension according to Apple's internal "Uniform Type Identifiers" database._
 - **`name`**: The display name of the file. _This is normally the filename of the file, but Android does not guarantee that this will be a filename from all DocumentProviders._
 - **`size`**: The file size of the document. _On Android some DocumentProviders may not provide this information for a document._